sayaniroy1/GRIP-Sayani_Roy/README.md

 Problem -
 To predict the right class of Iris for any new data.
 Data can be found at - https://drive.google.com/file/d/11Iq7YvbWZbt8VXjfm06brx66b10YiwK-/view

+# Task 5 - To explore Business Analytics

+To perform ‘Exploratory Data Analysis’ on the provided dataset ‘SampleSuperstore’ Problem -
+You are the business owner of the retail firm and want to see how your company is performing.
+You are interested in finding out the weak areas where you can work to make more profit.
+What all business problems you can derive by looking into the data?
+Data can be found at - https://drive.google.com/file/d/1lV7is1B566UQPYzzY8R2ZmOritTW299S/view